Atticus29/AvB/README.md

 - [x] Statistics actually performed
 - [x] Validate trials (user can't add more results after trial count goes to 0)
 - [x] Improve/remove the listview in experiment detail
+- [x] Remove app bar from landing page
+- [x] Update to database when successes or failures are reported
+  - [x] Add to successes or Failures
+  - [x] Observe the minimumTrialsRequired - totalTrialsConducted
-- [ ] Fix side view not populating issue.
+- [x] Fix side view not populating issue.
 Transfer lots of the code from Experiment activity over to the fragment (altough in less detail)
 - [ ] Flesh out what the effect size (log of odds) means in layman's terms
 - [ ] Validate effect size input so that it's only tenths.
 - [ ] Mention to the user that they could take a picture (maybe good usecase for SharedPreferences to reveal DialogFragment iff they haven't seen it for this experiment)
 - [ ] Update number of trails remaining dynamically
-- [ ] Update to database when successes or failures are reported
-  - [ ] Add to successes or Failures
-  - [ ] Observe the minimumTrialsRequired - totalTrialsConducted
-- [ ] Resize the A/B background image
 - [ ] Customize format of item in overflow menu
-- [ ] Remove app bar from landing page
 - [ ] Add app icon
 - [ ] Click the view all experiments button from within an experiment will mess with the display of the experiments in the recyclerView